Kozer2/Reading-Notes/Reading-421.md

 The Model layer is the Object in your App.
 The View layer has the html controls.
 These are done with the Razor Engine.
-The COntroller layer handles the user requests to the server.
+The Controller layer handles the user requests to the server.

 # Tag helpers